MahediKamal/programming-in-emu8086___with-brief-theory/README.md

 **Note: Loop will always integrate on the value of cx.
 If we put ch =0 and cl = any_8_bit_number, then the value is also equal to the value of `cl`.**

-# Let's Learn about the flag register💦
+# About the flag register💦

 ![...](images/flag_res.png)</br>